 # Replace <your_experiment_name> with the name of your experiment

-This snippet shows you how to auto-log a scikit-learn experiment.
+This example shows you how to auto-log a scikit-learn experiment.

 # import MLflow library